-- Standards and procedures the organization must have written policies, procedures, and standards of conduct that articulate the organization's commitment to comply with all applicable Federal and State standards, laws and regulations. - High level oversight and delegation of authority the PIHP must designate a Compliance Officer and a Compliance Committee. - Training the PIHP must provide for effective training and education for the Board of Directors, Compliance Officer, and the organization's employees.
+- Standards of Conduct, Policies and Procedures the organization must have written policies, procedures, and standards of conduct that articulate the organization's commitment to comply with all applicable statutory, regulatory and Medicaid requirements. - High level oversight and delegation of authority the PIHP must designate a Compliance Officer and a Compliance Committee. - Training the PIHP must provide for effective training and education for the Board of Directors, Compliance Officer, and the organization's employees.
 The PIHP must assure adequate training is provided through the provider network.
 Training should be provided at hire and annually thereafter. - Communication Effective lines of communication must be established between the Compliance Officer and the organization's employees. - Monitoring and auditing The organization must take reasonable steps to achieve compliance with defined standards by utilizing reasonably designed monitoring and auditing systems and practices. - Enforcement and disciplinary mechanisms Standards must be enforced through well-publicized disciplinary guidelines. - Corrective actions and prevention After an offense (non-compliance) has been detected, the organization must take reasonable steps to respond appropriately and promptly to the offense and to develop corrective action initiatives and performance improvement.
 This includes follow-up monitoring and review to ensure the performance improvement plan is effective.